apache/spark/docs/sql-performance-tuning.md

   <td><code>spark.sql.inMemoryColumnarStorage.compressed</code></td>
   <td>true</td>
   <td>
-    When set to true Spark SQL will automatically select a compression codec for each column based on statistics of the data.
+    When set to true, Spark SQL will automatically select a compression codec for each column based on statistics of the data.
   </td>
   <td>1.0.1</td>